nrwl/nx/docs/angular/api-workspace/executors/run-commands.md

 Run any custom commands with Nx

-Properties can be configured in angular.json when defining the executor, or when invoking it.
+Options can be configured in `angular.json` when defining the executor, or when invoking it.

 ## Examples